heikadog/zml/zml.md

 1. Donku (@phantomwolfy.bsky.social) is an open zoophile.
 1. Rikena_huzzkyMutty (@aidahusko.bsky.social) is an open zoophile: (<https://archive.today/CUEZK>).
 1. Lyronic (@hotdogjumpup.bsky.social) is an open zoophile.
+1. Kutya (@koirapotes.bsky.social) is an open zoophile.
+Though they don't say it on Bluesky, they previously held an account under this same name with zoophilic dogwhistles, and their now-suspended Twitter had zoophilic dogwhistles in its display name: (<https://archive.today/Z7YQX>).

 ### Interacts with Zoophiles